iexcloud/docs/source/interacting-with-your-data/querying-data/batch-data-queries.md

 If a query's [API token](../../reference/glossary.md#token-api-token) is unauthorized for a dataset, the endpoint returns a standard authorization error.

-> Important: A batch data query must operate on either core datasets or your datasets--the two dataset types can't be mixed.
-Batch queries are unsupported across workspaces and across core/your datasets.
+> Important: A batch data query must operate on either Core datasets or your datasets--the two dataset types can't be mixed.
+Batch queries are unsupported across workspaces and across Core/your datasets.

 > Note: Record data returned from each dataset counts as a read.
 See [Credits and Pricing](../../administration/credits-and-pricing.md) for details.